vitus133/work-notes/dpdk-test/README.md

 Yes, both `Injector` and `OperatorWebhook` can be disabled!
 I have not observed any side effects of disabling the operator webhook pod.
 The webhook is only validating the configuration a user tries to apply is correct.
 Disabling the Injector, however, requires users to add additional resource requirements to the pod manifest.
-The network resource allocation must be explicitly set under container `resources` and `limits`:
+The network resource allocation must be explicitly set under container `requests` and `limits`:
 ```diff
 @@ -23,10 +23,16 @@ spec:
          cpu: 4